Naan

 1. Mix dry ingredients, then add yogurt, egg and water or milk until a soft dough is formed that is somewhat sticky.
 If dough is too dry, it will crack.
 Set aside for up to a few hours.
 (See image.)
 I’ve tried waiting a few hours and I’ve tried using it immediately: it’s just as good both ways and there is little perceptible difference.

-2. Preheat a large-diameter cast-iron skillet* to medium low.
+2. Preheat a large-diameter cast-iron skillet to medium low or an oven stone to very hot, 550°.

 3. Divide dough into 8 parts on floured surface.
 Flatten each piece out with a rolling pin or with your hands and fingers.
 The shape you are looking for is a tear drop (as if hung in a tandoor oven).
 Make it thin—1/8th of an inch—because it will puff up when cooking.
 You will need to flour your rolling pin and/or hands heavily to keep the dough from sticking.
 Having extra flour on the naan before and while baking does not seem to detract from the taste at all.
 If you ensure adequate flour between them, you can roll them all out and stack them a little ahead of time as shown here.

-4. Place 1 or 2 pieces into the skillet* depending on what will fit.
-Cover with a lid.
-After a minute or so, flip with a spatula.
+4. Place 1 or 2 pieces into the skillet or on a stone in an oven depending on what will fit.
+After a few seconds, flip with a spatula.
 Cook other side and remove from heat to a plate.

 The naan can get crispy in the oven, but it tastes good.
 Cook for less time and add more sugar for browning if you don’t want this to happen.